MENNA ABAYE (Addis Ababa, Ethiopia / Wittenberg University ’15)

 SARAH SCHNEIDER (Arcola, IL / Southern Illinois University Carbondale ’14)

-Sarah Schneider comes to Pittsburgh by way of Illinois.
+Sarah Schneider came to Pittsburgh by way of Illinois.
 Much of Sarah’s time at Southern Illinois was spent as Editor-in-Chief at the Daily Egyptian, the student newspaper.
-Sarah’s love of writing has opened the opportunity for her to intern with the Pittsburgh Post-Gazette this summer, where she will start to get to know Pittsburgh.
-Outside of writing, Sarah loves animals.
-She loves volunteering at an animal shelter in Pittsburgh.
-Sarah is serving at WESA.
+Sarah’s love of writing opened the opportunity for her to intern with the Pittsburgh Post-Gazette, the experience through which she first got to know Pittsburgh.
+Outside of writing, Sarah loved animals, and volunteered at an animal shelter in Pittsburgh.
+Sarah served at WESA.

 JULIA SMUCKER (Goshen, IN / Kalamazoo College ’13)

 Julia Smucker, originally of Goshen, IN, graduated from Kalamazoo College with a degree in English Writing and French.
 Before coming to Pittsburgh, she was a teaching assistant at a high school in France.
 Some of Julia’s skills include acting, singing, playing cello, and creating documentaries.
-Some of Julia’s other experiences include transcription and archival work at the Southwest Michigan Black Heritage Society and working as a Service-Learning Tutor at Woodward Elementary School.
-Julia is serving at Amizade.
+Julia also completed transcription and archival work at the Southwest Michigan Black Heritage Society and worked as a Service-Learning Tutor at Woodward Elementary School.
+Julia served at Amizade.